 If you’re a real estate investor looking at selling a property, or if you’re thinking of buying a property now and thinking long term about selling it, then you might be worried about what taxes you’ll incur.
-In this blog post you’ll read about investment property taxes capital gains – what Boise investors should know about capital gains.
+In this blog post you’ll read about investment property taxes capital gains – what Idaho investors should know about capital gains.

-Before you read further, you should be aware that this information is provided in general to a wide range of readers – each person reading in a different area inside or outside of ID, perhaps with different corporate structures, any many other factors.
+Before you read further, you should be aware that this information is provided in general to a wide range of readers – each person reading in a different area inside or outside of Idaho, perhaps with different corporate structures, any many other factors.
 So we’re providing a helpful overview but you should always talk to an accountant and tax attorney before making any final decisions for yourself.

 Different Types Of Tax For Different Types Of Income